 Invest time ensuring everyone is on board with the changes and give each team their specific role to bring the goals to fruition.
 With everyone playing their part, you can reach your targets more smoothly and quickly.

-In short, setting goals lays a strong foundation for you to implement digital workforce management solutions and succeed.
+In short, goal setting in managementlays a strong foundation for you to implement digital workforce management solutions and succeed.
 Here are our Top 5 Tips when setting WFM goals:

 - Apply objective thinking when creating your targets